Browsers support

 Requirements

-The minimum requirements for QuickBlox JavaScript SDK are:
+The minimum requirements for QuickBlox JavaScript SDK are:- JavaScript es5

 Install QuickBlox SDK into your app